“Place and Displacement”

 It was only in late 2014, with the easing of travel restrictions in the generations-long US-Cuba embargo, that the brothers could begin to imagine a musical—and family—reunion.

 In the years since, Aldo and Ilmar have toured and recorded together, acting as cultural ambassadors between their two countries of residence, and rekindling the musical relationship of their childhood years through new collaborations.
-The process is movingly documented in the new documentary film Los Hermanos/The Brothers, which will be screened in conjunction with this special performance, and will also be nationally broadcast on PBS in fall of 2021.
+The process is movingly explored in the new documentary film Los Hermanos/The Brothers, which will be screened in conjunction with this special performance, and will also be nationally broadcast on PBS in fall of 2021.